 - From our genetic makeup

 - To how our nerves, skin and brain is formed

-As the cell divides another acid from the nucleus carries the information of the cell, making sure that the proteins are correctly synthesised, this is a process is known as RNA.
+As the cell divides, another acid from the nucleus carries the information of the cell, making sure that the proteins are correctly synthesised, a process known as RNA.